ubinexus/sonic-utilities/doc/Command-Reference.md

 ### Feature show commands

-**show feature config [<feature name>]
+** show feature config

 Shows the config of given feature or all if no feature is given.
-The "fallback" defaults to "true" when not configured.
+The "fallback" is shown only if configured.
+The fallback defaults to "true" when not configured.

 - Usage:
   ```